building-physics/replace-refrigerant-gem/lib/measures/replace_refrigerant/Readme.md

 ### Key Arguments
 - **Refrigerant** – Choice of new refrigerant to add (`R448A`, `R449A`).
 - **Objects_for_replacement** – Target object type(s) for refrigerant replacement (currently limited to `Refrigeration:System`.
 Air conditioning equipment is excluded).
-- **Refrigerant_to_be_replaced** – Specify an existing refrigerant to replace, or use `All` to replace every refrigerant found.

 ### Functionality
 - Loads the corresponding refrigerant dataset from `resources/FluidPropertiesRefData_*.idf`.
 - Imports refrigerant property objects into the active EnergyPlus workspace.
 - Replaces refrigerant references in selected objects according to user input.
-- Loads compressor performance curves for R448A and R449A from `resources/R448A449A_MT_LT_Curves.idf` and updates compressor curve references where applicable.
+- Loads compressor performance curves for R448A and R449A from `resources/FluidPropertiesRefData_*.idf` and updates compressor curve references where applicable.

 This ensures consistent refrigerant replacement across a model while preserving EnergyPlus compatibility.